intertect/intertect/src/content/lesson_4/part_2.md

-The processor has to stall for one cycle since there is a RAW dependency between the `addi` and the `beq` instructions that won't be resolved by the time the `beq` instruction is in the Decode stage.
+The processor has to stall for one cycle since there is a RAW dependency between the `addi` and the `beq` instructions that won't be resolved by the time the `beq` instruction is in the ID stage.
 The stall can be eliminated if the programmer or compiler can reorder instructions so that there is an unrelated instruction between the `addi` and `beq`.

-However, there is another problem: The processor doesn't resolve the branch or jump until the Decode stage, so there will always be a stall in the fetch stage when we encounter a jump or branch.
+However, there is another problem: The processor doesn't resolve the branch or jump until the ID stage, so there will always be a stall in the IF stage when we encounter a jump or branch.
 This, finally, is the explanation for the branch delay slot.
-By having flow control resolve in the decode stage and an unconditional instruction execution immediately following, this stall can be completely eliminated.
+By having flow control resolve in the ID stage and an unconditional instruction execution immediately following, this stall can be completely eliminated.

 # Forwarding

-A quick note before we get started with the forwarding rules: You must always check all read registers for data dependencies.
+A quick note before we get started with the forwarding rules: you must always check all read registers for data dependencies.
 The rules below only deal with one register at a time, but you must check both to make sure data is available.